How to Comply and Some Common Mistakes to Avoid

 2. Let users set consent preferences for cookies or similar technologies

-Nowadays, almost every website (and even apps) uses cookies or similar technologies to enhance the user experience.
+Nowadays, almost every website (and even app) uses cookies or similar technologies to enhance the user experience.

 What are cookies?

-Cookies are small pieces of data sent from a website or app and stored in the user’s computer.
+Cookies are small pieces of data sent from a website or app and stored on the user’s computer.
 They are essentially used to remember information about the users and their browsing activity to give them a more personalized or enhanced experience on your website or app.

 Cookies can be first-party (cookies actually produced by you), or third-party (cookies in use on your site or app, but which are produced by third-party services like social widgets, iframes, video scripts, etc.).
 Cookies can be a helpful tool for your business, but they also mean you have a few additional legal responsibilities when you plan on using cookies or similar technologies on your site.
 More specifically:

-• If you have EU-based users, you must block cookie scripts from running until you’ve collected the informed and freely give consent of the user.
+• If you have EU-based users, you must block cookie scripts from running until you’ve collected the informed and freely given consent of the user.
 If no consent is granted, you must block all cookies that require consent.

 • If you have California-based users, the CCPA might apply to you.
-This means that you must inform California-based users of any selling or sharing of their personal data (for example via cookies) and you must give them the option to directly opt-out
+This means that you must inform California-based users of any selling or sharing of their personal data (for example via cookies) and you must give them the option to directly opt-out.

 If your website uses cookies (or similar technologies), but you don’t have a cookie consent management solution in place, you could be violating user rights and exposing yourself to legal consequences.